Metaphor – Definition & Examples In Academic Writing

 • The night sky was as dark as coal.

-Metaphor vs. analoguey
+Metaphor vs. analogy

-Both metaphors and analogueies aim to clarify or explain one thing by comparing it to another.
+Both metaphors and analogies aim to clarify or explain one thing by comparing it to another.
 They are both used to shed light on complex or abstract concepts by relating them to something more concrete or familiar.

 Examples